Ryouh/Feats-Revisited/Feats.md

 ### Swimmer

-You have spent the majority of your time in the water, gaining the following benefits:
+You have spent the majority of your time in the water.

 * You gain a swim speed equal to your walking speed.
 * You don’t have disadvantage on attack rolls made with melee weapons while in water.